 translation in English is much better than the Christian or Messianic

 Jewish ones.
-And yet there is still much to be done to produce a proper work.
+Yet there is still much to be done to produce a proper work.

-people have also asked us what the difference is by going back to the
+people have also asked what the difference is by going back to the

 ancient "early Semitic script."
 The only difference is that the ancient